 As mentioned above, we place great emphasis on dialogue with companies and unions in the industry.
 Several important fora have accordingly been established for such tripartite collaboration.

-Organisation: supervision coordinators and contacts
+Organisation: heads of supervision and contacts

 We have organised our supervision responsibility in six different teams.
 Each of these deals with a portfolio of industry players, and comprises relevant specialists from our organisation.